Aoraki Mount Cook Region Book Now

 The first attempt at the summit was made in 1882, but it was not conquered until Christmas Day, 1894.
 The mountain is still not to be taken lightly, as over 140 climbers have lost their lives on its slopes.

-Mt Cook is the centrepiece of Mt Cook National Park, comprising nearly 70,000 hectares, more than one-third of which is permanent ice and snow.
+Mt Cook is the center piece of Mt Cook National Park, comprising nearly 70,000 hectares, more than one-third of which is permanent ice and snow.
 Within it frontiers are many of the most spectacular features of the central Southern Alps.

 Twenty-two other peaks exceed 3,050 metres in height, including Mt Tasman, the second highest in the country at 3,497 metres.
 These peaks have served as an outstanding training ground for many notable New Zealand mountaineers, including Sir Edmund Hillary and his son Peter, and Graeme Dingle.